dahlb/ha_blueair/README.md

 A custom integration for Blueair Filters.

-Warning; this has only been tested with classic_205 and protect 7470i
+Warning: this has only been tested with classic_205, protect 7470i, and Blue Pure 211i Max

 ## Feature Highlights ##
 - adjust fan speed, turn off/on